Frame measurement note for DFW roof work

 Any pitch that says your deductible can be avoided, hidden, absorbed, or made to disappear should slow the conversation down.
 Texas homeowners should understand the deductible rule before signing a storm-damage roof agreement.

-Read the HB 2102 deductible law guide before agreeing to any deductible-related promise.
+Read the Texas deductible law guide before agreeing to any deductible-related promise.

 Red flag 2: pressure before documentation